Skip to content

 Backgammon match equity

-Last updated on April 4, 2025
+Last updated on July 2, 2025

 In this Deluxe Backgammon post for beginners, we take a look at the concept of Match Equity in backgammon.
 It can be quite an intimidating concept for newcomers to the game.
 However, it is important to understand the concept to advance to an intermediate level and beyond.
 It only applies to match play as opposed to money play or single games.

 Match equity is a concept in backgammon that refers to the likelihood of winning a match, which is a series of games played between two players.
 In a match, each player begins with a target of a certain number of points.
 The first player to reach the predetermined number of points wins the match.
 Typically, matches are played to 5 or 7 points.
-However, this can be as high as 25 points in tournament play.
+However, this can be as high as 25 points in tournament play (USBGF Tournament Rules).
 This is in contrast to money play, where players simply play individual games for agreed stakes.
 In match play, scores are typically referred to in terms of the number of points each player is away from victory.
 For example, if a player is leading 5-4 in a 7-point match, this is referred to as “2-away, 3-away”.

 Formula